Frequently Asked Questions

 How to prepare for the start of the school year

 Delete all your students.
 The easiest way to do this is to use Bulk Changes > Delete Students > Select All, and then add the new students.
 (We do not yet have the ability to move students between classes or teachers, but, after a summer off, starting with new data is a good idea.
 We can add your rosters in from a spreadsheet for ten cents/student.
-To arrange for payment, send us a message in the question form below.
+To arrange for payment, send us a message from the "Contact Us" page.

 What is the best number of facts to assign per session.